Students' Nobel NightCap History

 Unlike the banquet, no journalists are invited, and photography is prohibited.
 The same dress code prevails as during the rest of the Nobel party.
 Many students also choose to wear a student hat.
 The event is bordered by a secret theme that is only revealed when guests enter the venue.

-The four student unions in Stockholm; Stockholm University's student union, the University of Technology's student union, the Medical Association and the School of Business's student union, take turns arranging Students' Nobel NightCap.
-Thus, each university gets the chance to arrange the event every four years.
+The four student unions of the biggest universities in Stockholm; Stockholm University's student union, the Royal Institute of Technology's Student Union, the Student Union at Karolinska Instituet and the Student Association at the Stockholm School of Economics, take turns arranging Students' Nobel NightCap.
+Thus, each university gets the chance to arrange the event every fourth year.